In this article we cover:

 3. Cross-functional talent

 Designers have to open up towards other parts of the company.
 Other departments have to accept user-centricity as one of their responsibilities as well.
-In the McKinsey report, overcoming the isolation of different functions within the organization showed one of the strongest correlation with top financial performance.
+In the McKinsey report, overcoming the isolation of different functions within the organization showed one of the strongest correlations with top financial performance.

 Work against isolation